RobertsLab/sams-notebook/_posts/2022/2022-07-05-Daily-Bits---July-2022.md

   - Daily Bits
 ---

+20220721

+- More testing with `EpiDiverse/wgbs` and `EpiDiverse/snp` pipelines (conda environments).
+This time ran trimming with an additional 5' 10bp hard trim, per [`Bismark`](https://github.com/FelixKrueger/Bismark) recommendations (they actually recommend 8bp).

+- Did a _lot_ of reading about Nextflow and trying to get a grasp on how it all works so we might be able to develop our own pipelines and/or feel confident modifying existing pipelines (e.g. modify `EpiDiverse/snp` pipeline to analyze all BAMs in a directory without the need to explicitly declare how many at run time).

+---

 20220720

 - More testing with `EpiDiverse/wgbs` pipeline.
 Per [this GitHub Issue](https://github.com/EpiDiverse/wgbs/issues/11), I tried using the conda test profile and things ran smoothly without any errors in the `bam_statistics` part of the pipeline.
 Steps: